Mosque of the Bois de Vincennes

-The Mosque of the Bois de Vincennes (Mosquée du Bois de Vincennes), also known as the Mosque of the Colonial Garden Hospital or Nogent Mosque was a former Islamic mosque, located in the grounds of the Bois de Vincennes, in greater Paris, France.
-It was the first mosque built on the French mainland since the Umayyad invasion of Gaul in the 8th century.
+The Mosque of the Bois de Vincennes (Mosquée du Bois de Vincennes), also known as the Mosque of the Colonial Garden Hospital or Nogent Mosque, was a former Islamic mosque, located in the grounds of the Bois de Vincennes, in greater Paris, France.
+It was the first mosque built on the French mainland since the Umayyad invasion of Gaul in the 8th century and the conversion of the Toulon Cathedral by the Ottomans.

 The mosque was constructed in early 1916 on the grounds of the Bois de Vincennes, as a counterpropaganda project and to serve some of the Muslim soldiers who came to France during World War I. The mosque was destroyed just four years later, in 1920.

 Background

 Mosques have long existed on French ground overseas, not least in Algeria which became legally part of the French territory when converted into three departments in 1848.
 In 1897, a mosque was also established in a private home in Réunion.

 In 1899, a trial garden was created at the eastern end of the Bois de Vincennes to experiment with plants from the French colonial empire.
-Several pavilions were built there on the occasion of the colonial exhibition in May-October 1907.
+Several pavilions were built there on the occasion of the colonial exhibition in May–October 1907.

 During World War I, the Colonial Garden was repurposed as a hospital in late 1914.
 Between 1914 and May 1919, the hospital in the former Colonial Garden cared for nearly 5,000 wounded soldiers, mostly North African and Muslim.
 At that time, the Colonial Garden / war hospital was on the territory of the Nogent-sur-Marne municipality, from which it took its name (Hôpital du jardin colonial de Nogent-sur-Marne).
 These grounds were later transferred on 18 April 1929 to the 12th arrondissement of Paris together with the rest of the Bois de Vincennes.